 The factoid about "continental range-restricted birds" has the qualifier of "continental"; many oceanic islands have more endemics.
-Of course, the Sierra Nevada is an island of a different kind, a biogeographic island on land (similar idea to the "Sky Islands" of Arizona), hence the endemism, with over 60 named avian taxa (that is: subspecies as well as species).
-The nearby Sierra de Perija, the somewhat depauperate northern extent of the main Andes and itself a center of endemism, is a mere 35 miles (60 kilometers) from the southwestern flank of the Sierra Nevada de Santa Marta, and the full richness of the eastern Andes is a further 140 miles (200 km) away.
+Of course, the Sierra Nevada is an island of a different kind, a biogeographic island on land (similar idea to the "Sky Islands" of Arizona), hence the endemism, with over 60 named endemic avian taxa (that is: subspecies as well as species).
+The nearby Sierra de Perija, the somewhat depauperate northern extent of the main Andes, and itself a center of endemism, is a mere 35 miles (60 kilometers) from the southwestern flank of the Sierra Nevada de Santa Marta, and the full richness of the eastern Andes is a further 140 miles (200 km) away.
 While the lowlands are certainly a barrier to avian dispersal, much remains to be understood about the birds of the Santa Martas.
-For instance, is the lack of bush-tanagers

-(along with the limited selection of Tangara tanagers) because these species are poor colonizers, or because despite the lushness of the Sierra's forests, not enough tanager essentials (fruiting trees, insects) have also colonized this continental island?
-How did some paramo and treeline species such as the tapaculos, Helmetcrest, and the Black-backed Thornbill get here, but so many other widespread Andean species never make it?
+For instance, is the lack of bush-tanagers (along with the limited selection of Tangara tanagers) because these species are poor colonizers, or because despite the lushness of the Sierra's forests, not enough tanager essentials (fruiting trees, insects) have also colonized this continental island?
+How did some paramo and treeline species such as the tapaculos, Helmetcrest, and the Thornbill get here, but so many other widespread Andean species never make it (or made it but subsequently went extinct)?

 A visit to the Sierra Nevada de Santa Marta will also allow us to play taxonomist.
 While we will look hardest for the endemic species accepted by all, we will look for everything on the mountain because we are birders who enjoy seeing as much as possible.
 In the process we will see montane taxa that range from being indistinguishable from populations in the Andes to those considered endemic species by all authorities.
 In between are some subspecies that seem particularly intriguing, differing in appearance and voice, such as Masked Trogon, Montane Woodcreeper, while in others the differences are noticeable but seem "cosmetic," such as Tyrian Metaltail, Southern Emerald-Toucanet, and the extracinnamon Cinnamon Flycatcher.
 Other great tropical birds with local representatives include Sickle-winged Guan, Strong-billed Woodcreeper, and Swallow Tanager.
-In one intriguing case, some of the Gray-breasted Wood-Wrens have been split and the one above the other on the slopes, the Hermit Wood-Wren, was granted full species level but the lower subspecies has yet to be split.
+In one intriguing case, some of the Gray-breasted Wood-Wrens have been split and live one above the other on the slopes-the higher-elevation Hermit Wood-Wren, was granted full species level but the lower subspecies has yet to be split from other populations of Gray-breasted (although this may yet happen).
 These are judgment calls, about which there will be many opinions; we will point out every bird we can find, and leave with not just a high concentration of checkmarks in front of range-restricted taxa, but an appreciation for the island biology of the Santa Martas.